"I Feel Awkward on Camera": How to Overcome Camera Shyness in a Professional Portrait Shoot

 The Art of Selection

 For every final shot, there are numerous tests, warm-ups, and subtle variations.
-My job is curation—choosing only the strongest, most authentic images that align with the concept.
+My job is strict curation—choosing only the strongest, most authentic images that align with the concept.
 You only see the polished results, not the effort it took to reach them.

-Consistent Colour Grading for a Final Narrative
+Consistent Colour Grading

 You Don’t Need to Be a Model—You Need a Method